Quantum Walk on a Line with Absorbing Boundaries: Analytical derivation for large size

-We see that the result is independent of the relative phase $\beta$.
-The absorption probability is thus determined by the coin parameter $\theta$ and the probability $p=\rho^2$ that the initial state $\ket{\psi_c}$ is the eigenstate $\ket{\theta^-}$.
-The absorption probability at the right end of the line is then a complement to unity
+notably insensitive of the relative phase $\varphi$.
+The absorption probability is thus determined by the coin parameter $\theta$ and the polar angle $\rho$ of the initial coin state $\ket{\psi_c}$.
+The absorption probability at the right end of the line is the complement to unity,